Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

+The total scattering cross-section, assuming an isotropic DM-nucleon scattering, is illustrated in \gfig{fig:xsec}.
+The dimensions of the cube and the shell are provided in TABLE~\ref{tab:parameter}.
+At small momentum transfer, the total cross-section is constant as $A^2 N_A^2 \sigma_{\chi N}$, and it rapidly decreases when $q \gtrsim 1/L_{\mathrm{cube,\,shell}}$.

+{\bf Proposed Experimental Setup \& Backgrounds} -- Currently, the torsion balance is a highly sensitive instrument used to measure acceleration difference between two types of test bodies.
+Its sensitivity can reach $\delta a \sim 10^{-13}$\,cm/s$^2$\,\cite{Schlamminger:2007ht,Wagner:2012ui, Luo:2018EP}.
+However, the conventional torsion balances are ineffective at detecting coherent scattering induced by DM, as the test bodies are typically designed with identical external dimensions.
+As a result, the test bodies experience nearly identical forces from the DM wind.
+Consequently, the net torque is canceled out, rendering the system insensitive to DM scattering.

-To enable the two sides of the torsion to experience different DM scattering cross-sections and consequently dark forces, we propose for the first time a specially designed torsion balance experiment with test bodies of different sizes, as shown in \gfig{fig:Torsion Balance}.
-For simplicity, we assume that the two test bodies are made of the same material such as tungsten.\footnote{ Using the same material benefits us in interpreting the measurement result accurately.
-In other words, using different materials causes a systematic uncertainty that concerns estimating the scattering cross-sections with different materials (atoms).} However, one of them is a ball with a radius $R_{\mathrm{ball}}$, while the other is a thin spherical shell with a radius $R_{\mathrm{shell}}$ and a thickness $\delta$.
-When the lever arm length $L$ is the same, the test bodies should have the same mass to maintain the balance on both sides.
-This requires the same volumes of the bodies, i.e., $4 \pi R_{\mathrm{ball}}^3 /3 = 4 \pi R_{\mathrm{shell}}^2 \delta$ for a small $\delta$.
-We take $R_{\mathrm{ball}} = 1$\,cm and $R_{\mathrm{shell}} = 20$\,cm as benchmarks.
-See TABLE\,\ref{tab:parameter} for other parameters.
-The slight rotation of the torsion balance is measured by the reflection of a laser beam~\cite{Westphal:2020okx}.
+To make the system responsive to DM-induced torque, we propose a specially designed torsion balance featuring test bodies of different sizes, as shown in \gfig{fig:Torsion Balance}.
+For simplicity, the test bodies are assumed to be made of the same material such as tungsten.\footnote{ Using the same material (atom) benefits us in interpreting the measurement result accurately.
+In contrast, using different materials (atoms) would cause a systematic uncertainty associated with the material(atom)-dependent scattering cross-sections.} The proposed design is similar to that previously developed for equivalence principle test\cite{Luo:2018EP}.
+The pendulum, with a total mass of approximately $72.4\,\mathrm{g}$, carries four test bodies: two solid cubes with side length of $0.804\,\mathrm{cm}$ and two hollow shells with thickness of $\delta =50\,\mu\mathrm{m}$ and edge length of $4.166\,\mathrm{cm}$ (see TABLE~\ref{tab:parameter}).
+Each test body is positioned approximately $4.652\,\mathrm{cm}$ from the pendulum's center mass.
+The test bodies are glued to five glass rectangular rods, along with two glass mirrors.
+Owing to their different sizes, the solid cubes and hollow shells experience different scattering by DM, resulting in a torque on the pendulum along the direction of the suspension fiber.
+The angular position of the pendulum is monitored using an autocollimator.
+To enable precise detection of the DM-induced torque, the pendulum is placed in a vacuum chamber and continuously rotated by a turntable, together with the autocollimator, causing the torque to manifest as a sinusoidal signal.
+The rotation frequency can be tuned to optimize the signal-to-noise ratio of the torsion balance.